ericksax/ericksax/README.md

 ### Hi Guys

-Hey!!
 You can call me Erick, and I love technologies and web development.
 Here are part of my learning journey.

 🌱 I’m currently learning TypeScript and ReactJs...